tmatilai/vagrant-proxyconf/README.md

 A [Vagrant](http://www.vagrantup.com/) plugin that configures the virtual machine to use specified proxies.
 This is useful for example in case you are behind a corporate proxy server, or you have a caching proxy (for example [polipo](https://github.com/tmatilai/polipo-box)).

-At this state we support:
+The plugin can set:

-* Generic `http_proxy` etc. environment variables that many programs support
+* generic `http_proxy` etc. environment variables that many programs support
-* APT proxy/cacher
-* Setting default proxy configuration for all Chef provisioners
+* default proxy configuration for all Chef provisioners
+* proxy configuration for Apt
+* proxy configuration for Yum

 ## Quick start